operator-framework/community-operators/README.md

 ## IMPORTANT NOTICE

-Kubernetes has been deprecating API(s) which will be removed and no longer available in `1.22` and in the Openshift version `4.9`.
-Note that your project will be unable to use them on `OCP 4.9/K8s 1.22` and then, it is strongly recommended to check [Deprecated API Migration Guide from v1.22](https://kubernetes.io/docs/reference/using-api/deprecation-guide/#v1-22) and ensure that your projects have them migrated and are not using any deprecated API.
+**IMPORTANT** Kubernetes has been deprecating API(s) which will be removed and no longer available in `1.22` and in the Openshift version `4.9`.
+Note that your project will be unable to use them on `OCP 4.9/K8s 1.22` and then, it is strongly recommended to check [Deprecated API Migration Guide from v1.22][k8s-deprecated-guide] and ensure that your projects have them migrated and are not using any deprecated API.

 ### FOR OPENSHIFT COMMUNITY OPERATORS